MAXIMA-2025/mxm25-app-client/README.md

 Assets: Store static files in src/assets/.
 Organize by type if needed (images/, icons/, fonts/).
 Styles: Use src/styles/ for global styles, resets, variables, or Tailwind config if used.
 Types: Store shared TypeScript types and interfaces in src/types/.

+✅ Font Usage
+Use font-fraunces for headers
+Use font-futura for usual text
+Use inter when futura doesn't fit well

 ⚙️ Recommended Naming Rules
 Files & Folders: PascalCase for React components, hooks, and pages.
 Use [param] for dynamic routes.